aysegulpekel/algorithm-exercises/README.md

 ### 2.Iterative Solution

-Calculates each number is the sum of the previous two step by step.
+Calculates each number as the sum of the previous two numbers.
 A loop based solution.

 **Pros:** Practical and naive as well.
 Reduced space complexity by swapping.